project-varuna/AutoDRIVE-Processed-Datasets/README.md

 ### About This Repository

-This repository processes and compiles all individual files from the offroad [`AutoDRIVE-Hunter-SE-Dataset`](https://github.com/Tinker-Twins/AutoDRIVE-Hunter-SE-Dataset/tree/on-road-dataset) into the "AutoDRIVE" format used in the Project Varuna GUI.
-The original dataset was collected using the AutoDRIVE Ecosystem, capturing data from the **Hunter SE** vehicle.
+This repository processes and compiles all individual files from the onroad [`AutoDRIVE-Hunter-SE-Dataset`](https://github.com/Tinker-Twins/AutoDRIVE-Hunter-SE-Dataset/tree/on-road-dataset) into the "AutoDRIVE" format used in the Project Varuna GUI.
+The original dataset was collected using the **AutoDRIVE Ecosystem**, capturing data from the Hunter SE vehicle.
 For more information, visit the [AutoDRIVE-Hunter-SE repository](https://github.com/Tinker-Twins/AutoDRIVE).

 ## Dataset Structure